-Petition: Lord, help me to appreciate and be grateful for your grace.
+Petition: Lord, help me to grow in my Christian identity and commitment.

 1. Practice What You Preach: The world needs witnesses more than it needs teachers.
 It’s easy to remind others how things should be done; it is much harder to give witness of an authentic Christian life.
 One thing is content, and the other is personal example.
 When someone tells us the truth, we should accept it – even if that person doesn’t live the truth he preaches.
 Our following the truth should not depend on whether or not others live it.
 And, if we find ourselves in a position in which we have the responsibility of preaching or teaching catechism, we should sincerely try to live up to the doctrine that we preach, which is not ours but God’s.

 2. Being Christian: In his epistle to the Romans, St. Ignatius of Antioch stated the importance of truly being Christian, not just being called one: “Only request in my behalf both inward and outward strength, that I may not only speak, but truly will; and that I may not merely be called a Christian, but really found to be one.
 For if I be truly found a Christian, I may also be called one, and be deemed faithful.”Christianity does not consist in living our faith in an external or merely formal way, as the Pharisees lived their religion, but in loving God to the point of showing that love in our personal and public behavior.
 We should avoid in our behavior that which we deplore in others.
 To be truly Christian, it is necessary to strive to think, want, desire and love as Jesus did.